ianrasmussen05/programming-languages-2021/lecture-by-lecture.md

 - L 12.1: We continued with [Hoare Logic](https://hackmd.io/Df57tnuCSGaW8wqqsl57FQ), looking at examples of while loops in some detail.
 I also have a list of [exercises](https://hackmd.io/@alexhkurz/rkhVZNzjH).

+## Part 6: An Interpreter for an Imperative Programming Language

 - L 12.2: Overview of next semester's course on [Compiler Construction](https://github.com/alexhkurz/compiler-construction-2022).
 Undecidability of the [Halting Problem](https://hackmd.io/@alexhkurz/HyHUQYXuY).
 Extending Lambda Calculus to an Imperative Programming Language.
 [Assignment 3 out](assignment-3.md).

 ### Coming up next

-- Deadline for Part 2 of the report Nov 19.
+- Deadline for Part 2 of the report Nov 28.

 - Thanksgiving break

+- L 13.1: The memory model of LambdaFun.

 - Week 13, 14: TBA.
 Possible topics include: Monads, Polymorphism, Typeinference, Mathematics as a Programming Language, ... let me know if you have particular interests ...